MatBasford/data/themes/Local Councillors/readme.md

 ## Updates

-The data is updated annually, shortly after the May elections.
+We don't have plans to regularly update this data.
+The sources from which it is taken are updated annually, shortly after the May elections, except the English Indices of Deprivation which are scheduled to be next updated in late 2025.

 ## License